BhaveshKukreja29/lsalgo/README.md

 It took 7-8 iterations (not all of them are in this repo) for me to come up with lsalgo4.c

-And as you may have noticed, it is selection sort.
+And as you may have noticed, lsalgo4.c is basically selection sort.
 While nothing impressive or crazy, I was happy that I was able to come up with it myself without any help.

 ## Takeaway